sudoxyz/personal-web/src/resume.md

 I plan on either being a cad engineer or a front end / back end developer.
 I have a passion for 3d printing and cad design.
 <br>
 I was diagnosed with [Aspergers syndrome](https://www.autism.org.uk/advice-and-guidance/what-is-autism/asperger-syndrome) at the age of 12 and later on was diagnosed with [Dyslexia](https://www.nhs.uk/conditions/dyslexia/) about 2 or 3 months later.
-I also love modding things although i mess up a bit, most recently messing up a Onewheel Pint X, This set me and my parents back £1.7k 😬. i have a LOT of fun mucking about with pcb's and firmware and even more fun with jailbreaking.
+I also love modding things although i mess up a bit, most recently messing up a Onewheel Pint X, This costed e and my parents ££££ 😬. i have a LOT of fun mucking about with pcb's and firmware and even more fun with jailbreaking.
 For example i RGHed 2 Xbox 360's and Hombrewed a Nintendo 3ds, a nitendo wii and a ps3 slim (although that was with a tool called hen). i have also jailbroken a few iphones, rooted a few nexus 5's and last but not least installed rockbox on a few ipods.
 Quite the list 😆.
 <br>
 <br>
 [GitHub](https://github.com/sudoxyz)